Xtr126/wayland-getevent/README-alt.md

 ---
 Usage
 ---
-Install the latest version of XtMapper from https://github.com/Xtr126/XtMapper/actions/workflows/build-apk.yml only.
-Use nightly.link if you are not logged in.
+Install the latest version of XtMapper from https://github.com/Xtr126/wayland-getevent/releases/tag/latest only.

     $ chmod a+x ./client